Canadian Forts

 (Northwest Passage Historic Park)

 A Canalaska Trading Co. post was built first, followed by the Hudson's Bay Co. post in the same year (HBC records cover 1926 - 1935).
-The Canalaska post closed in 1938.
+The Canalaska post was closed during 1932 to 1934, and then closed for good in 1938.
+Also known as the Peterson Bay Posts.
 See also Northwest Passage Historic Park info from Amundson InnsNorth Hotel

 Fort Ross

 A Hudson's Bay Co. post at the southern tip of Somerset Island (HBC records cover 1937 - 1943).
-It was closed due to severe ice conditions making access very difficult.
+Closed during 1943-44.
+It was eventually closed due to severe ice conditions making access very difficult.
 The island is currently uninhabited.
 The manager's house and trade store are still extant, and are equipped and used as a shelter for modern travellers.

 Port Leopold Post